-All students entering the PhD program must complete the full curriculum, regardless of the degrees and coursework completed prior to the student's admission to Rice's doctoral program.
+All students entering the PhD program must complete the full curriculum, regardless of the degrees and coursework completed prior to admission to the program.
 Candidacy is achieved once coursework, both language exams, teaching assistantships, graduate research paper, qualifying exams, and dissertation prospectus are successfully completed.
-At this time, students may also choose to confer a Candidacy Master's degree.
+At this time, students may also choose to apply for the granting of a Candidacy Master's degree.

-Students withdrawing within the first few years of the program may confer a Nonthesis Master's degree upon the successful completion of all coursework, one language exam, and the graduate research paper.
+Students withdrawing within the first few years of the program may earn a Non-thesis Master's degree upon the successful completion of all coursework, one language exam, and the graduate research paper.